thanif/Tree-Implementation-in-C-Plus-Plus/README.md

 This is the destructor for the tree.
 This task must be done recursively.
 For re-use, simply call the Destroy() function from the destructor.

 # void Deallocate(TreeNode<T>* p)
 Deallocate the subtree rooted at node p.
 This must be done recursively.
-Think about whether you would deallocate a tree using pre-order or post-order traversal.
-Then, apply the appropriate traversal block to free the memory allocated to each node in the subtree rooted at p.
+Apply the appropriate traversal block to free the memory allocated to each node in the subtree rooted at p.

 # TreeNode<T>* Root()
 Returns a pointer to the root node of the tree.